 Likewise, communicate your own boundaries to your co-parent gently and reasonably, and expect them to be respected.
 Many of us assume that our boundaries will just be understood but often, the other side has no idea really what the boundaries are.

 There are always more than two sides to every story.
 Very often difficult custodial relationships degrade into finger pointing and blame – mutually – from both sides.
 And there is probably a grain of truth in both sides.
 Empathy is like ‘tuning in’ to the other side.
 It gives you insight into what they might be thinking or feeling, why they might think or feel that way and helps you to better communicate with them.
 In order to practice empathy, try these questions :

 - If I, the non-custodial parent, were actually the custodial parent, how would I want them to handle this?

-- If I, the custodial parent were actually the non-custodial parent, what would it be like to be in those shoes?
+- As the custodial parent, if I were actually the non-custodial parent, what would it be like to be in those shoes?

 - If I reacted in the way they reacted, what might I be feeling in order to make me react that way?

 Having empathy for the other parent in a situation in which they have not been similarly empathetic to you is tough.
 It can feel vulnerable or even weak.
 But the payoff for having empathy is the ability to have increased compassion for them, which decreases your own anger.